Title IX & Athletics

 “An athletics program can be considered gender equitable when the participants in both the men's and women's sports programs would accept as fair and equitable the overall program of the other gender.
 No individual should be discriminated against on the basis of gender, institutionally or nationally, in intercollegiate athletics.” - NCAA Gender Equity Task Force, 1992

-Recent requirements include that member institutions shall complete an equity, diversity, and inclusion review at least every five years.
-UCI’s review is in progress.
-For inquires related to UCI’s Gender Equity Plan, contact Title IX Officer Tierney Anderson or Senior Associate Athletic Director and SWA, Erica Monteabaro.
+Recent requirements include that member institutions shall complete a gender equity review at least every four years.
+UCI’s gender equity review is in progress.
+Additionally, Fall 2022 NCAA guidance requires institutions complete an initial diversity, equity, and inclusion review by November 3, 2023.
+This review is also in progress.
+For inquires related to UCI’s Reviews, contact Title IX Officer Tierney Anderson or Senior Associate Athletic Director and SWA, Erica Monteabaro.